 So I said goodbye to my Australian friend Matt who I spent time speaking about benefits of traveling to Australia, packed, scheduled some posts and flew to Hurghada with my mom.

 I knew I was not going to be online for those 12 days there.

 I know, I was terrified to death!
 The longest time ever for me without internet for the last approx. 4 years was 3 – 4 days (for example when I went to Uyuni Salt flat in Bolivia or Pampas Tour where in the Amazon jungle there was no internet of course).

-So I took a hard decision of no internet for 12 days, just proper vacations and relax.
+So I made a hard decision.
+No internet for 12 days, just proper vacations and relax.

-Are you asking how I survived for so long?
+Are you asking me how I survived for so long?

 Let me be honest with you.
 It was tough on like 4th day and then again my last day in Egypt.
 In between I was actually happy I couldn’t go online so I had time to do nothing.